Classification via Two-Way Comparisons: Some optimal tree is admissible

 Finally, we show that $b\le 3$.
 Let $h\in \lightholes_u$ be the light hole whose test node $\test = h$ is closest to the root.
 Key $k^*$ reaches $\test = h$ and weighs more than $h$.
-Applying Lemma~\ref{lemma: path distinct} to that ancestor, the path from $\test = h$ to $L_{k^*}$ has at most four nodes (including the leaf).
+Applying Theorem~\ref{thm: intermediate} to $\test = h$ and key $k^*$, the path from $\test = h$ to $L_{k^*}$ has at most four nodes (including the leaf).
 Each light hole has a unique equality-test node on that path.
-So there are at most three light holes. \end{proof}
+So (using that $u$ is on this path) there are at most three light holes in $Q_u$. \end{proof}

+Now we use a perturbation argument to extend Lemma~\ref{lemma: admissible distinct} to the general case.
+Recall that ``feasible'' means the instance has a correct tree.
+As discussed in Section~\ref{sec: introduction}, not all instances do.

-Finally we prove Theorem~\ref{thm: admissible}: \thmWellBehaved* \begin{proof} We use a perturbation argument to extend Lemma~\ref{lemma: admissible distinct}.
-Assume the instance $I=(Q, w, \calC, K)$ is feasible (otherwise we are done).
-Recall that $\bweight q$ is the rank of $q$ in the sorting of $Q$ by weight, breaking ties arbitrarily but consistently, as defined at the beginning of Section~\ref{sec: overview}.
+\begin{restatable}{theorem}{thmWellBehaved} If the instance is feasible, then some optimal tree is admissible. \end{restatable} \begin{proof} Assume the instance $I=(Q, w, \calC, K)$ is feasible.
+Recall that $\bweight q$ is the rank of $q$ in the sorting of $Q$ by weight, breaking ties consistently, as defined at the start of the section.